 Since 1965 Lake Tobias Wildlife Park has been fascinating patrons with its wild, exotic animals and adventure-seeking safari tours.
 The late J.R.
 Tobias founded the park on the same property where he was born and raised.
 He and his wife, Pauline, reared their seven children here before his passing in 1996.
 Mrs. Tobias still resides in the farm house which also serves as the park’s business office.

 During the 2014 season, the park celebrated its 50th season of operation.
-Improvements and expansions have occured over the years with the most notable ones taking place within the past ten years.
+Improvements and expansions have occurred over the years with the most notable ones taking place within the past ten years.
 In 2006 the park intensified its transformation of facilities by adding the first of several new additions – custom-designed, expanded habitats for the tigers and black bears.
-The next expansion occured in 2008 when the new African lion and baboon facility was constructed.
-The facilty, designed by Ern Tobias, General Curator and a park owner, received a Mid Atlantic BX Craftsmanship Award.
+The next expansion occurred in 2008 when the new African lion and baboon facility was constructed.
+The facility, designed by Ern Tobias, General Curator and a park owner, received a Mid Atlantic BX Craftsmanship Award.
 One of the major improvements at the park, which received rave reviews from park visitors, was the opening of the custom-designed Reptile and Exotics facility in 2011.
 Our customer service areas were next with the extensive makeover in 2014 of our food service departments, followed by the relocated and expanded Safari Station which opened in 2015.
 Our most recent addition to the park was the much anticipated J.R.
 Tobias Museum and Education Center which opened in 2017.
 Future expansion of the park is currently underway with the opening of a giraffe exhibit scheduled for the 2018 season.
 Additional exhibits will be opening in future phases of the park expansion project.

 Along with good years, there also have been hard times.
 In 1989, a tornado destroyed numerous structures within the park.
 Fortunately, all of the animals and their enclosures remained unharmed.
 However, calamity struck in 1992 with the discovery of bovine (animal) TB in an animal recently acquired by the park.
 Some local news media began a frenzy of misinformation resulting in public hysteria when, in fact, the Department of Health never considered the animal TB situation at the park to be a danger to the public nor did they require the park to close at any time.
 An international expert on bovine TB was consulted and visited the park with the request to use the animals here as an ideal observation site so that more could be learned about this particular animal malady.
 However, due to the USDA’s regulations, all of the mammals had to be destroyed, including Mr. Tobias’s beloved African lioness.
 Lake Tobias worked with the USDA to depopulate the mammals and restocked the park for the upcoming 1993 season.